 Tower Openings are currently cancelled due to maintenance issues.
-We hope to be open later in the year.
 Please check our Facebook page for more updates.

 In the City of St. Louis, a glorious monument to an era when function followed beauty rises above some of the city’s most charming and historic neighborhoods.
 Compton Hill Water Tower, located in Compton Hill Reservoir Park along Grand Avenue, is preserved as a mid-19th century engineering masterpiece.
 Built in the late-19th century on the highest point in the city it was designed as part of the city’s public water supply system.